sophiafling/cahoots-impact-eugene/data_cleaning/README_data_prep.md

 ## Purpose
 The goal of this stage is to:
 - Clean and standardize raw CAD and MCSLC data
-- Align variables across datasets (call time, call type, response type)
+- Align variables across datasets (call time, call type, response variables)
+- Standardize call types into shared categories to allow comparison between CAD and MCSLC data
 - Combine datasets into a single file for analysis
 - Create time variables and a pre/post CAHOOTS shutdown indicator
 - Account for differences in how CAHOOTS is recorded before and after 2021